audrey-inglish/kruskals-algorithm/notes.md

 - will likely need to implement the Union-Find algorithm for checking cycles
 - using a disjoing set data structure to determine connectivity between vertices and merge sets

-Edge class will have properties
+- for every edge that we check, we have to make sure that its two vertices belong to different trees Edge class will have properties
 - source : char
 - destination